Spanish banks' profits to be hit by property cleanup

-MADRID (Reuters) - Spanish banks’ earnings for the first half of the year, which start on Thursday with Bankinter, are likely to be marked by a continued cleanup of toxic real estate assets which will hit profits.
+MADRID, July 19 (Reuters) - Spanish banks’ earnings for the first half of the year, which start on Thursday with Bankinter , are likely to be marked by a continued cleanup of toxic real estate assets which will hit profits.

 Although Bankinter is not fully representative of the sector, as it is less exposed to the property market than the rest of Spanish lenders, the medium-sized bank will report a halving in net profit on Thursday, a Reuters poll forecasts.